EnteSuessSauer/HypeStats/ai/README.md

-# Hypixel Stats Companion App
+# AI Documentation for Hypixel Stats Companion

-This directory contains context documentation for AI assistance with the Hypixel Stats Companion App.
+This directory contains documentation to help AI assistants understand the codebase of the Hypixel Stats Companion application.
+Each file focuses on different aspects of the application design, implementation, and architecture.

+## Key Files

+- [Architecture Overview](architecture.md): High-level architecture, component interactions, and data flow
+- [Developer Notes](developer_notes.md): Notes and considerations for developers, including tech stack and improvement areas
+- [Data Models](data_models.md): Description of the key data structures used throughout the application
+- [Testing Strategy](testing_strategy.md): Overview of the testing approach for the application

-## Project Overview
+## Application Overview

-The Hypixel Stats Companion App is a desktop application that provides real-time statistics and analysis for Hypixel players.
-It monitors Minecraft log files to detect players in the current game lobby and displays their statistics, allowing users to gauge the skill level of opponents and teammates.
+The Hypixel Stats Companion is a desktop application that helps Minecraft players analyze their opponents in Hypixel Bedwars games.
+It:

-## Core Modules

-- **ApiClient**: Handles communication with Hypixel and Mojang APIs, including authentication, rate limiting, and error handling.
-- **LogMonitor**: Monitors the Minecraft log file for the Hypixel `/who` command output to detect players in the current lobby.
+1. Monitors the Minecraft log file for `/who` command output to detect players in the current lobby
-- **StatsProcessor**: Processes raw player stats from the Hypixel API into usable data, including calculating key metrics like FKDR and WLR.
+2. Fetches player statistics from the Hypixel API
-- **RankingEngine**: Sorts players based on their statistics, allowing for identification of the most skilled players.
-- **NickDetector**: Implements basic heuristics to estimate if a player is using a nickname ("nicked").
-- **MainWindow**: The PyQt6-based user interface that displays player statistics and handles user interactions.
+3. Ranks players based on their skill level (stars, FKDR, WLR)
+4. Attempts to detect "nicked" players (players using alternate accounts to hide their true skill level)
+5. Displays all this information in a sortable table

+## Technical Highlights

+- Written in **Python** with **PyQt6** for the user interface
+- Uses a **single-threaded event-driven design** with timers for periodic tasks
+- Leverages the **watchdog** library for file system monitoring
+- Communicates with both the **Mojang API** (UUID lookups) and **Hypixel API** (player stats)
+- Implements custom statistics processing, ranking algorithms, and nick detection heuristics

 ## Directory Structure

 ```
-hypixel-stats-companion/
-├── src/                    # Main source code
-│   ├── ui/                 # User interface components
-│   ├── utils/              # Utility functions and helpers
-│   ├── api_client.py       # API client for Hypixel and Mojang
+/ai
-│   ├── log_monitor.py      # Minecraft log file monitor
+├── README.md               # This file
-│   ├── stats_processor.py  # Player statistics processor
-│   ├── ranking_engine.py   # Player ranking algorithms
+├── architecture.md         # Architecture overview
-│   ├── nick_detector.py    # Nickname detection heuristics
+├── data_models.md          # Data structure documentation
-│   └── main.py             # Application entry point
-├── tests/                  # Test cases
+├── developer_notes.md      # Notes for developers
-├── ai/                     # AI context documentation (this directory)
+├── testing_strategy.md     # Testing approach
-│   ├── apis/               # API documentation
+├── apis/                   # API documentation
-│   ├── core_logic/         # Core logic documentation
+├── core_logic/             # Documentation for core logic components
-│   └── prompt_addons/      # AI prompt templates
+└── prompt_addons/          # Additional prompts for AI assistance
-└── .gitignore, requirements.txt, etc.
 ```

-## Purpose of the /ai Directory

-This directory serves as context for AI assistants to understand the project structure, architecture, and implementation details.
-It contains documentation on:

-1. The architecture and design of the application
-2. API endpoints and data models used
-3. Core algorithms and heuristics
-4. Testing strategies
-5. Developer notes on known issues and improvement areas

-This documentation helps AI assistants provide more accurate and contextually relevant assistance when working with the codebase.
+## Key Concepts

+- **Log Monitor**: Watches the Minecraft log file for player information
+- **API Client**: Handles communication with external APIs
+- **Stats Processor**: Transforms raw API data into usable statistics
+- **Ranking Engine**: Sorts and ranks players based on skill metrics
+- **Nick Detector**: Uses heuristics to identify players using nicknames

+## Implementation Notes

+- The application uses a **single-threaded design** with Qt's event loop and timers
+- Long operations provide progress feedback to maintain UI responsiveness
+- File system monitoring via **watchdog** runs in a separate thread but interacts with the main thread via callbacks
+- The UI is designed to be sortable and filterable for easy analysis of player stats